AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * [Creating Cluster-Based Enemy Data Generation Multiplayer Model](HighValueProjectTutorials/CreatingClusterBasedEnemyDataGenerationForMultiplayerModel.md)

-  * Uses players' combat data to generate the center of enemies' data that is suited for most players.
+  * Uses players' combat data to generate the center of enemies' data, creating difficulty suited for the majority of players in a session.

   * No need to add new content; the model can use existing content to optimize your games.